-It’s almost as if we didn’t have enough acronyms to keep up with in the web world… Google has created some new ones that are centered around an algorithm update that will be coming sometime in 2021.
+It’s almost as if we didn’t have enough acronyms to keep up with in the web world… Google has created some new ones that are centered around an algorithm update that landed in 2021 and is growing in importance.
 We’re going to de-geek the terms and explain what you need to be thinking about as you upgrade/update your website in the new year.

 What are “Core Web Vitals”?

 Google has shifted from the “how many keywords are on the page, in various places” to paying more attention to the experience that people have on a website.
 It understands more of the search context when you Google something, and it’s moving into the experience that you have once you’re on a page during the 1st few seconds.

 Currently, there are three areas of focus.
 Each of these can be measured, so they should become an important part of the metrics that you look at on a regular basis for your website.
 Currently, almost like PE class in grade school, there are only 3 grades you can receive for these: Poor, Needs Improvement, and Good.
 These are a little geeky, but hang with us as we turn the geek into English.

 The techno-term that is used here is “Largest Contentful Paint” or LCP.

 To define what this is, we first need to take a step back and look at how your website loads.
 Here’s a simplified outline of what happens:

 - Person lands on your website, a message is sent to your server “please load this page”.